TejasK30/portfolio/README.md

 # Web Developer Portfolio - EmailJS, React, React Router

 ## Introduction
 Welcome to my Web Developer portfolio built using EmailJS, React, and React Router.
-This portfolio showcases my skills, experience, and the projects I have worked on as a web developer.
+This portfolio showcases my skills.
 Whether you're a potential employer, collaborator, or just curious about my work, I hope you find this portfolio informative and engaging.

 ## Technologies Used
 - **React:** I've used React for building this portfolio, ensuring a dynamic and responsive user experience.